“Our Lady of the Upside Down”: Persephone’s Rebirth in Hadestown (2019)

 Part III of III

-Hadestown makes old material relevant and suggests that act of storytelling is a way to examine contemporary trauma and create voices in places which were once suppressed.
+Hadestown makes old material insistent and relevant while suggesting that act of storytelling is a way to examine contemporary trauma and create voices in places which were once suppressed.
 By turning back, as the musical and its characters do, perhaps we can see things we did not before.
 In retelling the story of Orpheus, Hadestown gives voices to those previously voiceless.
 The most prominent example of this is its characterization of Eurydice and Persephone, both of whom are traditionally silent, and their myths told from others’ perspective.
 Hadestown breaks this traditional model by giving these women voices and agency while also experimenting with these suppressed spaces and drawing the audiences’ attention to these oppressive conventions.

 As such, the musical introduces mythic tradition while also challenging it using Eurydice and Persephone.
 Eurydice is a prominent example of how Mitchell’s work focuses on equally fallible and sympathetic characters, those who we can not judge for doubting themselves or succumbing to doubt as we recognize that capacity in ourselves (Mitchell in Oosterhuis 117).
 However, the musical also refuses to classify Eurydice’s behaviour as solely sympathetic, as one relates to her flaws and mistakes, but still wishes she had not made them.
 While the musical demonstrates that Eurydice is not perfect, it also shows that neither are the Gods, which means that no character, not even a God, is morally superior to another.